Visualisations

 Visual

-Renders the Binary Tower as a Chladni-style vibration pattern.
-The tower’s step structure is mapped to a 2D resonance field, revealing nodal lines and symmetry that correspond to the framework’s structural claims.
-The visual analogy to Chladni plates is deliberate: the tower’s structure emerges the way a physical resonance pattern does — not imposed, but revealed.
+The Binary Tower as a Chladni-style vibration pattern: step structure mapped to a 2D resonance field, nodal lines and symmetry emerging the way a physical resonance pattern does — not imposed, but revealed.

 These visualisations are companion instruments to the published documents.
 They do not replace the formal work — they make aspects of it directly explorable.
-Each tool is built as a single self-contained HTML file with no external dependencies, so it can be downloaded, inspected, and run offline.
+Each tool is a single HTML file whose full source — physics, constants, and mappings — is readable in the file itself.
+Most run offline once downloaded; the Dashboard and the Chladni explorer load their rendering library (React) from a public CDN and therefore need a connection on first view.

 The tools evolve alongside the framework.
-As new structures are identified and verified, new visualisations may be added.
-The Living Document tracks the current state of the framework; this page tracks the current state of its interactive instruments.
+The Living Document tracks the current state of the framework; this page tracks the current state of its instruments.

 Source